getadvice/getadvice.github.io/about.md

 Users can freely choose an advisor according to their interest.
 To become an advisor, you need to provide a summary of your areas of expertise and your current professional references (LinkedIn, Blog, Twitter).

-Listening and understanding capabilities are highly valued and encouraged to achieve a successfull advicement.
+Listening and understanding capabilities are highly valued and encouraged to achieve a successful advisement.

 [More on becoming a volunteer](/join.html)